rafaelafilippozzi/PosterCNMAC_2022/README.md

     * `Random_cvs.m`: Generates randomly redundances points for A

-- Figures: Figures included in Poster
+- Figures: Figures included in the poster

 To reproduce the experiments as they are in the poster, add the folder 'Functions' to MATLAB path and use the routine ArtigicialAVTA.m.